taybenlor/runno/sandbox/cli/README.md

 # Runno Sandbox

-Run untrusted code from programming languages inside a WebAssembly sandbox.
+Run untrusted code inside a WebAssembly sandbox.

 This is an unreleased proof of concept.